s3baszczen/10x-cards/ai/api-plan.md

 ## 6. Assumptions and Additional Considerations
 - The API is designed to work with the following tech stack: Astro 5, React 19, TypeScript 5, Tailwind 4, Shadcn/ui, and Supabase as the backend.
+- Authentication is handled entirely by Supabase Auth for simplicity and security.
+- The learning mechanism is kept simple in the MVP - focusing on displaying flashcards with question/answer format without complex spaced repetition algorithms.
 - It is assumed that the front-end will handle user interactions (e.g., accepting or rejecting AI-generated flashcards) while the API provides CRUD and aggregation operations.
 - The API plan is constructed with scalability, security, and maintainability in mind, ensuring smooth integration with the rest of the application ecosystem.
 -